snknitin/Linux_learn/README.md

 Create and compress.
 For extracting replace c with x

-    tar -cvzf archive.tar file{1..100}.txt  # create a .tar.gz file. z is for zip
+    tar -cvzf archive.tar file{1..100}.txt  # create a .tar.gz file. z is for gzip
-    tar -cvjf archive.tar file{1..100}.txt  # create a .tar.bz2 file. j is for zip
+    tar -cvjf archive.tar file{1..100}.txt  # create a .tar.bz2 file. j is for bzip2
+    tar -cvJf archive.tar file{1..100}.txt  # create a .tar.xz file. j is for xzip

 ## Automating workflows using scripts